cccccrz/CPSP-Dataset/camera_mount_CAD/README.md

 ## SOURCES:
 Source of the original camera mount design: https://github.com/TUM-AVS/F1TENTH-Auxiliaries/tree/main
-CAD software used to modify the orignal .stl file is Autodesk's **Fusion 360**, source: https://www.autodesk.com
+CAD software used to modify the orignal design is Autodesk's **Fusion 360**, source: https://www.autodesk.com
 (For UniBo students: you can download the software for free if you sign up on their website using your academic mail address)

 ## USAGE OF THE FILES: